 The objective of fasting is to abstain from eating, drinking, engaging in intimate relations between sunrise and sunset and all other immoral behaviour, including impure and unkind thoughts.
 Ramadan is a time for spiritual reflection, growth, and increased devotion to Allah (SWT) by fasting, praying, supplicating, and almsgiving.
 The blessed month also emphasizes the empathy we should show to those less fortunate.

 In the Islamic calendar, a new month begins with the first crescent of a new moon, and the new day occurs after sunset.
 Since the calendar acts according to the moon, it is shorter than the Gregorian calendar by roughly ten days.
 Ramadan lasts between 29 – 30 days and commences upon the sighting of the new moon, and follows the month of Sha’ban.

-Ramadan 2023 is likely to fall on Wednesday, March 22, 2023; however, this could vary according to the sighting of the moon.
+Ramadan 2024 is likely to fall on the evening of Sunday, March 10th, 2024 and conclude on 8th April 2024; however, this could vary according to the sighting of the moon.
 You can find up-to-date information on the Ramadan Timetable here.

 Ramadan will commence upon the sighting of the new moon, which signifies the end of Sha’ban.

 This year, Ramadan is expected to end on 8th April 2024, depending on the sighting of the moon.